 By Allison Scola

-Davis is able to advertise such possibilities because over the past ten years, the School of General Studies Student Council (GSSC) has evolved from a small student governing group into an active organization of passionate students focused on community building and campus-wide integration.
+Davis was able to advertise such possibilities because over the past ten years, the School of General Studies Student Council (GSSC) evolved from a small student governing group into an active organization of passionate students focused on community building and campus-wide integration.
 Achieving greater campus-wide integration has been challenging, but because of previous visionary GSSC leaders, today’s students have a greater sense of community and more opportunities than ever before.

 Just ten years ago, current GS Assistant Dean of Students Paola Scarpellini-Crotts (GS 1995) was in her final year as a GS student.
 She recalls that only a handful of GS student groups existed.
-“I remember attending a few Writers Club readings,” she commented, and then added that learning about other events and opportunities for undergraduates was difficult, “If you saw the flyer, you saw the flyer.
+“I remember attending a few Writers Club readings,” she commented, and then added that learning about other events and opportunities for undergraduates was difficult.
+“If you saw the flyer, you saw the flyer.
 If you didn’t, you missed the event.”

-In 1995, a few social events and organizations were available to GS students; however, before widespread use of the internet, email, and cell phones, contacting the general student population was limited to printed newsletters and posters that were distributed only on-campus In addition, because much of the GS population worked, had families, or were focused on academics, few students participated in extracurricular activities.
+In 1995, a few social events and organizations were available to GS students; however, before widespread use of the internet, email, and cell phones, contacting the general student population was limited to printed newsletters and posters that were distributed only on-campus.
+In addition, because much of the GS population worked, had families, or were focused on academics, few students participated in extracurricular activities.

 Walter Sweet (GS 1996), President of the 1994–1995 General Studies Student Council, noted that although few, there were students who sought an extracurricular life at GS.
-He explained that a minority of students expressed interest in interacting with undergraduates at Columbia College (CC), School of Engineering and Applied Science (SEAS), or Barnard College (BC), but the majority of GS students who sought activities participated in the six or seven organizations that the GSSC supported — groups such as the Columbia Dramatists, The Observer journal, the Women’s Coalition, the Speakers Club, the Writers Club, and the Yearbook Committee.
+He explained that a minority of students expressed interest in interacting with undergraduates at Columbia College (CC), School of Engineering and Applied Science (SEAS), or Barnard College (BC), but the majority of GS students who sought activities participated in the six or seven organizations that the GSSC supported—groups such as the Columbia Dramatists, The Observer journal, the Women’s Coalition, the Speakers Club, the Writers Club, and the Yearbook Committee.

 Student life at GS has transformed since Sweet’s undergraduate days.
 Because of a number of sweeping changes, today’s students enjoy an array of academic and extracurricular choices vastly different from the mid-1990s.
 The transformation traces back to 1990 with the creation of the Faculty of Arts & Sciences, an initiative that formalized years of work towards academic integration by creating one faculty for all of the Arts and Sciences schools at Columbia.

-Further, in the early-to mid-1990s an even greater change occurred: an administrative reorganization separated the continuing education programs, Summer Session, American Language Program, the Columbia sponsored study abroad programs, and the non-degree and visiting students programs from the undergraduate degree granting program and the Postbaccalaureate Premedical program.
+Further, in the early-to mid-1990s, an even greater change occurred: an administrative reorganization separated the continuing education programs, Summer Session, American Language Program, the Columbia sponsored study abroad programs, and the non-degree and visiting students programs from the undergraduate degree granting program and the Postbaccalaureate Premedical program.
 This separation created a new division called Continuing Education and Special Programs.
 The new structure enabled the School of General Studies to focus on its core mission: to attract, train, and support nontraditional students who possess exceptional academic potential within the challenging intellectual environment that is Columbia University.

 Walter Sweet remembers that it was a tumultuous yet exciting time for the school.
 “Before the official administrative split, there were some people that questioned the necessity of having an undergraduate college for nontraditional students.
 Once Caroline Bynum was appointed dean, she moved to clarify GS’s unique mission and strengthen its relationship with the Arts and Sciences Faculty and the University administration.”

 Dean Bynum’s tenure (1993–1994) was followed by that of Dean Gillian Lindt (1994–1997), who led the School through structural changes recommended by the University Strategic Planning Commission spearheaded by Provost Jonathan Cole.
-According to Sweet, Lindt infused GS with a new sense of pride and tradition, which led to stabilized enrollments and revitalized fundraising.
+According to Sweet, Lindt infused GS with a new sense of pride and tradition that led to stabilized enrollments and revitalized fundraising.
 Sweet commented, “Under each dean’s leadership, the mood shifted, and students, faculty, and administrators renewed their commitment to the School.”

 In 1997, Peter Awn was named dean, and he worked aggressively to continue the academic integration started by his predecessors.
 It was this academic integration that set the table for greater student life integration among the undergraduate colleges.
 The momentum was contagious, and many students began to seek social integration that mirrored the progress made on the academic front.
 That is what prompted Bridget Burke (GS 2003) to ask her advisor about how she could meet other GS students.
 “I joined the Student Council because it was one of the only extracurricular venues for GS students.
 I wanted to be part of what was going on,” Burke recalled.